H2O Overload: Fluid Control for Heart-Kidney Health

 How to get the app

-The app enables you to keep track of your daily fluid intake, weight and blood pressure.
+The H2O Overload app lets you to keep track of your daily fluid intake, weight and blood pressure.
 It allows you to set limits for these measurements and alerts you if your blood pressure or weight reaches a level that means you need to tell your healthcare provider.
-The app has provision for you to add doctor appointments to a diary, and link this to your iPhone calendar, create medication lists and store questions for your healthcare provider.
-It also has information about heart disease, kidney disease, low sodium levels and dietary tips.
+You can also add doctor appointments to a diary, and link this to your iPhone calendar, create medication lists and store questions for your healthcare provider.
+The app also has information about heart disease, kidney disease, low sodium levels and dietary tips.

-For the complete app description, go to the app website(external link), iTunes(external link) (Apple) or, for a detailed review, see reviews below.
+For the complete app description, go to the app website(external link) or the App Store(external link) or, for a detailed review, see reviews below.

 PROS CONS

-Easy-to-use tracking features – able to track weight, fluid intake and blood pressure.
+Easy-to-use tracking features – you can track your weight, fluid intake and blood pressure.

-Quick data entry with the option to export progress in graphical format.
+Quick data entry with the option to export progress in graph format.

-Displays an alert message when limits have been exceeded.
+Displays an alert message when weight and blood pressure limits have been exceeded.

 Weight trends can be viewed as graphs for the past week, month, 3 months and 6 months.